Health in Pakistan: Poliomyelitis

-Pakistan is one of the few countries in which poliomyelitis has not been eradicated.
-As of 2008, there were a total of 89 reported cases of polio in Pakistan.
-Polio cases may be on an increase.
-The total count of polio cases in the country reached nine in 2018.
-World Health Organization (WHO) Director General Dr Tedros Adhanom Ghebreyesus said “Pakistan also needs to stop transmission of the virus from Afghanistan.
-Our New Year’s wish is ‘zero’ polio by end of 2019.
+Pakistan is one of the two countries in which poliomyelitis has not been eradicated.
+As of 2023,Pakistan and Afghanistan are the only two countries remaining in the world where wild poliovirus type 1 remains endemic.
+There were a total of 89 reported cases of polio in 2008 which decreased to 9 in 2018.
+There has been total of two cases reported in 2023 so far.Both of these cases were reported in Bannu District of Khyber Pakhtunkhwa Province (KPK).

+Pakistan Polio Eradication Initiative (PEI) National Emergency Action Plan (NEAP) 2021-2023 was launched in 2021 in line with GPEI Polio Eradication Strategy 2022–2026.It goal is to permanently interrupt all poliovirus transmission in Pakistan by the end of 2023.

+World Health Organization (WHO) Director General Dr Tedros Adhanom Ghebreyesus said "Pakistan also needs to stop transmission of the virus from Afghanistan.
+Our New Year's wish is 'zero' polio by end of 2019.
 The children of Pakistan and the children of the world deserve nothing less.
-Failure to eradicate polio would result in global resurgence of the disease, with as many as 200,000 new cases every year, all over the world.”
+Failure to eradicate polio would result in global resurgence of the disease, with as many as 200,000 new cases every year, all over the world."